zakandaiev/adminkit-engine/README.md

 * add new settings in Admin
 * set min/maxlength for all inputs
 * JS data-delete -> data-action
-* Sitemap class add languages
+* Create Logs page in Admin module
+* DEV@LanguageTemplate dont add same file to comment if there are many matches